ryangilbert/jenkins-terraform-bootstrap/README.md

 terraform init
 terraform apply
 ```
-In the output, retrieve the public_dns and public_ip for the instance that was created.
+In the output, you should see the public ip address and public dns name for your instance.
+Your instance will take a few minutes to be up and running.

 ## Retrieve Jenkins admin password
 Once the EC2 instance is running, ssh to the machine to retrieve the jenkins password from the docker container.